Crashing Gates

 Crashing Gates is an EP by Kevin Max, released on December 9, 2008 on iTunes Store.
 It is a continuation of The Imposter—"a more focused collection of songs about the Apocalypse."

 According to Max, Universal (dPulse's parent label) considered releasing a "full package with added songs" in 2009.
-The "full package," Cotes d'Armor, was eventually released in 2010 and featured five new songs in addition to remixes of the seven on Crashing Gates.
+The "full package," Cotes d'Armor (True Rebels), was eventually released in 2010 and featured five new songs in addition to remixes of the seven on Crashing Gates.